Warm amber audio waveform visualization representing a distinctive voice signature

 Who this is for

-Actors and creators who want to participate in AI-powered production without giving up control.
-DIAP gives you granular, revocable authority over every use of your digital identity.
+Talent and creators who want to participate in AI-powered production without giving up control.
+TrustMark provides granular, revocable authority over every use of a registered identity — free forever.

-Writers whose scripts are being ingested by AI systems with no consent trail.
-ScriptModule treats your work as a protected asset — readable, derivable, or trainable only with your explicit permission.
+Writers whose scripts are being ingested by AI systems with no authorization trail.
+ScriptModule treats written work as a protected asset — readable, derivable, or trainable only with explicit permission.

 AI developers who want to build tools that studios and talent will actually trust.
 Integrate once via the SDK.
-Get DIAP-Certified.
+Get TrustMark-certified.
 Access a growing registry of authorized identities and scripts.

-Platforms that need to answer: "Was this content authorized?"
-DIAP's verification API and watermark scanning give you a machine-checkable answer at scale.
+Platforms that need to answer: “Was this content authorized?”
+TrustMark's verification API and watermark scanning provide a machine-checkable answer at scale.

 Where we're heading